On metric-affine bumblebee model coupled to scalar matter: Introduction

 Lorentz invariance is generally regarded as the most important symmetry in our current description of the laws of nature.
 Nonetheless, and despite being a fundamental symmetry, it is expected to break down at some high-energy scale (typically assumed of Planckian order).
 This idea was first addressed in the seminal paper \cite{Kos1}, where it was proposed that the Lorentz violating terms may emerge as vacuum expectation values (VEV) of tensor-valued fields in the low-energy limits of effective string theories \cite{Kos1,Kos2,Kos3,Kos4,Kos5}.
 Lorentz symmetry breaking also arises in other contexts, such as associated to quantum gravity effects \cite{QG, Cal, Boj, Al, Ame} or in extensions of the standard model of particle physics (SM) \cite{Coll1, Coll2, Kos6}.

 As is well known, effective field theories (EFT) are powerful tools to probe in the low-energy regime the effects of new physics at the Planck scale \cite{Georgi, Weinberg}.
 The new effects should manifest themselves as small deviations from known physics caused by Planck-scale suppressed terms in EFTs as a result of some mechanism taking place in more fundamental theories.
 In the context of LSB, the most appealing example is the Standard-Model Extension (SME) \cite{Coll1, Coll2}, which is set up as a general effective field framework that incorporates all Lorentz-violating (LV) coefficients (and corresponding operators).
 Moreover, this framework has been extended to the pure gravitational sector in \cite{Kos6}.
 It is worth stressing, in this sense, that the consistent way to implement Lorentz symmetry breaking (LSB) in gravity theories must be different from non-gravity ones.
-In fact, in flat spaces, constant vectors (or, generically, tensors) are implemented by a simple requirement, such as $\partial_{\mu}k_{\nu}=0$, where $k_{\mu}$ is an arbitrary non-trivial vector VEV.
-On the other hand, its natural covariant generalization, $\nabla_{\mu}k_{\nu}=0$, is not the suitable manner to define LSB in curved spaces because it leads to restrictive constraints on the allowed spacetime geometries (no-go constraints) \cite{KosLi}.
+In fact, in flat spaces, requirements for vectors (or, generically, tensors) to be constant are implemented by simple conditions, such as $\partial_{\mu}k_{\nu}=0$, where $k_{\mu}$ is an arbitrary non-trivial vector VEV.
+On the other hand, their natural covariant generalizations, like $\nabla_{\mu}k_{\nu}=0$, do not yield the suitable manner to define LSB in curved spaces because such a condition leads to restrictive constraints on the allowed spacetime geometries (no-go constraints) \cite{KosLi}.
 The way out to solve this problem is to allow the Lorentz violation to be driven by dynamical vacuum expectation values (VEVs) which, in turn, should satisfy their own equations of motion.
 A particular example of this is the bumblebee gravity models \cite{Casana, Bertolami, Santos1, Santos2, Santos3, Maluf1, Maluf2, Kumar}.